 Most notably, the famed music critic, Allan Kozinn, who formerly worked for The New York Times, wrote a favorable review of all three performances at NYFOS in the Wall Street Journal, entitled The Newest of New.
-While Mr. Kozinn did not directly mention my pieces in his review, he did still give them a thumbs up on his facebook page.

 “Our first new friend of the evening was Sheng’s student Iman Habibi, whose songs “False Morning” and “The River Lip” are settings of Edward FitzGerald’s translations of Omar Khayyám’s poetry.
 Habibi told us that this poetry is at the very heart of Persian mysticism.
 FitzGerald’s translations were so well-received, he said, that Khayyám’s countrymen went back to his poetry, inspiring a renaissance for the work of this philosopher, mathematician, and poet.
 Every heart in the room was yearning for spring and warmth by the time it was through and found a new friend in Habibi.”